-1. A smart camera records your number plate when you enter the low-emission zone.
+1. an intelligent camera records your number plate when you enter the low-emission zone.

 2. Ten days after your vehicle entered the low-emission zone, the number plates of that day are filtered automatically:

-- All double records are deleted (a maximum of one fine a day is issued per number plate).
+- All double records are deleted (a maximum of one daily fine is issued per number plate).

-- All vehicles with an approved paid permit or a LEZ day pass for the Ghent low-emission zone are recognised and filtered out.
+- All vehicles with an approved paid permit or a LEZ day pass for the Ghent low-emission zone are recognized and filtered out.

 - All vehicles that meet the entry requirements for a low-emission zone are filtered out.

 - All vehicles that have been registered correctly are filtered out.

 4. What remains is a list of vehicles not allowed to enter the LEZ or a list of foreign vehicles that aren't registered.
 This list will be sent to the local authorities of the City of Ghent, who will manually check this list once more.